JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiTableBlocksSpecs.md

     </tbody>
     </table>
     ````````````````````````````````
+    If a value is specified for the class attribute, it will not override the outermost element's generated class.
+Instead, it will be
+    prepended to the generated class.
+In the above example, this results in the outermost element's class attribute having the value
+    `block flexi-table-block`.

 ### `FlexiTableBlocksExtensionOptions`
 Global options for FlexiTableBlocks.
 These options can be used to define defaults for all FlexiTableBlocks.
 They have